k0imet/adb-cheatsheet/README.md

     adb pull /storage/on/device/ /path/on/pc # Notice the trial slash

-# ADB package manager (please use cmd, it's alot faster then old pm)
+# ADB package manager

+I see many people using pm still in 2021 for this, use cmd since it's __alot__ faster then pm for handle what it is supposed to

 ### CMD